Allergies arise if the body's immune system overreacts to certain foreign substances (allergens) that are normally harmless in most people.

 - NIH Statement on World Asthma Day 2022: Toward Improved Asthma Care (May 2022)

 - Intense Allergic Asthma Mechanism Discovered in Mice (May 2021)

 - Diverse Bacteria in House Dust Linked to Fewer Allergies in Adults (September 2020)

 - Healthy Buildings, Healthy People, Healthy Planet (January 2022) - Joseph G. Allen, D.Sc., an associate professor at the Harvard T.H.
 Chan School of Public Health, discusses his research on indoor air quality and health.
 He also offers strategies people can use to promote healthy buildings.

 - Allergy Seasons Are Worsening and Climate Change Is Playing a Significant Role (2021) - Research news release from the Columbia University Mailman School of Public Health.

 - American Lung Association - The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease.

-- Food Allergy - NIAID is the lead Institute at the National Institutes of Health conducting research on food allergy, a condition that affects approximately 5 percent of children and 4 percent of adults in the United States.
+- Food Allergy - National Institute of Allergy and Infectious Diseases (NIAID) is the lead institute at the National Institutes of Health conducting research on food allergy, a condition that affects approximately 5% of children and 4% of adults in the United States.
 Read on to learn more about food allergy and the steps NIAID is taking to address this growing problem.